saurabhvartak1982/aksupgradeguidance/README.md

 For the detailed information, please refer to the **Kubernetes version support policy** section at - https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#kubernetes-version-support-policy <br /><br />

 ### b.
 Node Image Upgrades for the Data Plane Nodes
 This upgrade type is related to the Node Images in the AKS NodePools.
-New OS image is available almost every 1 week for the Linux OS and almost every 1 month for the Windows OS.
-An updated Node Image contains up-to-date OS security patches, kernel updates, Kubernetes security updates, newer versions of binaries like kubelet, and component version updates.
-More information on the Node Image Upgrades here - https://learn.microsoft.com/en-us/azure/aks/node-image-upgrade <br /><br />
+New OS image is available almost every 1 week for the Linux OS and almost every 1 month for the Windows OS.<br />
+<b>An updated Node Image contains up-to-date OS security patches, kernel updates, Kubernetes security updates, newer versions of binaries like kubelet, and component version updates.</b><br /> More information on the Node Image Upgrades here - https://learn.microsoft.com/en-us/azure/aks/node-image-upgrade <br /><br />

 ### c.
 Node OS security and kernel updates for the Data Plane Nodes (Linux Nodes)
 This upgrade type is related to the OS security fixes or kernel updates for the Nodes in the AKS NodePool.
 Some of these updates require a node reboot to complete the process.
 AKS doesn't automatically reboot these Linux nodes to complete the update process.
 Open-source solutions like KURED to manage the auto-reboot of a particular Node.
 More information on KURED here - https://github.com/kubereboot/kured <br />